 Going on holiday doesn’t mean that you cannot have an awesome night out partying.
 Actually, the opposite is true.
 Traveling to a different country for business or pleasure (in this case skiing) opens you up to a new nightlife experience.
 Some places come to life when the sun goes down.
 Those that have good party joints have this badge.

 Truth be told, despite the fact that it’s a ski holiday, you’ll not be on the slopes the entire time.
 For the times that you are not sliding down the snowy mountain tops, you need exciting activities to keep you engaged.
 Some resorts in Tyrol offer only skiing services and other winter sports while others have invested in lots of non-ski activities, including malls, cinemas, and ice skating.
 The latter comes with this badge.

 An all-around resort means that it has a little bit of everything in terms of skiing.
 You can think of these resorts as ‘jacks of all trades’.
 They have versatile slopes with varying difficulty levels.
 And those that don’t have still have good enough slope variety.

 There’s nothing as fulfilling as skiing down a slope with a breathtaking view.
-And unfortunately, such ski resorts are scarce.
+And unfortunately, such resorts are scarce.
 If you are into beautiful sceneries and views, look out for resorts with this badge.

 If you think skiing during the day is exciting, you should try sliding down the slopes that are lit with floodlights.
 The feeling is amazing.
 Night skiing also increases your options.
 You can sleep in, or get into other activities during the day and ski at night.
-Ski resorts with this badge have night skiing facilities, are a gem, and help you enjoy your ski holiday to the fullest by making use of every time on your terms.
+Locations with this badge have night skiing facilities, are a gem, and help you enjoy your ski holiday to the fullest by making use of every time on your terms.